Words Matt Carr | Photos Kene E-O

 Our objective one afternoon was a meandering bobsleigh run of a couloir that wiggled this way and that before plunging straight down to the fjord’s edge.
 Having stashed our kayaks on a rocky beach above the high-water mark, we skinned around behind and scrambled up a steepening shoulder before arriving at the top.
 We dropped one-by-one into the helter-skelter chute, negotiating some tricky snow at the top and were rewarded with hero turns in smooth powder down the apron and back to our trusty vessels.

-As epic as the skiing was turning out to be, Finnmark is better-known for and more frequented by tourists coming for dog sledding.
+As epic as the skiing was turning out to be, the Finnmark Alps are better-known for and more frequented by tourists coming for dog sledding.
 We were too late in the season to travel to access our lines by dog-sled but that option exists until early April.
-We consoled ourselves by playing with some of the many hundreds of huskies that inhabit the village of Langfjordbotn – where canines outnumber human beings ten to one!.
+We consoled ourselves by playing with some of the many hundreds of huskies that inhabit the village of Langfjordbotn – where canines outnumber human beings ten to one!

 Comprising an area almost three times that of Wales but only fractionally more inhabitants than Merthyr Tydfil, population density in Finnmark is… low.
 Road traffic is therefore non-existent, although our path was blocked on more than one occasion by herds of reindeer that seemed in no hurry to get anywhere in particular or out of our way.